-In addition, the UConn Foundation is subject to outside scrutiny by debt rating agencies such as Moody’s and Standard & Poor’s.
-Also the Foundation submits financial information to the National Bond Depositories, which is available for public inspection.
-Finally, the UConn Foundation, in accordance with its Board-approved information disclosure policies, voluntarily discloses a number of documents and other information related to its activities, including a conflict of interest policy for our Board of Directors and a whistle blower policy to encourage staff reporting of any corruption, unethical practices, violation of state laws or regulations, mismanagement, waste of funds, abuse of authority or danger to public safety.
+In addition, the UConn Foundation is subject to outside scrutiny by debt rating agencies such as Moody's and Standard & Poor's.
+The Foundation also submits financial information to the National Bond Depositories, which is available for public inspection.
+Finally, the UConn Foundation, in accordance with its Board-approved information disclosure policies, voluntarily discloses a number of documents and other information related to its activities, including a conflict of interest policy for our Board of Directors and a whistle-blower policy to encourage staff reporting of any corruption, unethical practices, violation of state laws or regulations, mismanagement, waste of funds, abuse of authority or danger to public safety.

 Conclusion [Top of page]

 All public and private universities raise funds from their alumni and friends, and every one of their budgets carries an expense for this purpose.
 Most public universities elect to delegate fundraising to their affiliated foundations—one of the reasons is in order to separate their gift assets (private funds) from their public assets (state appropriations).
 The institutions would not make these investments if their foundations did not generate a reasonable return.
 And UConn’s near $8 return on a $1 investment in the Foundation is excellent by any standard.

 For your convenience, the links in these questions point to other pages on our Web site where you can find the relevant information.